icanhasjonas/DispatchR/README.md

 ---
 ## 🧠 Smarter LINQ: Zero Allocation

-To further reduce memory allocations, DispatchR uses **zLinq**, a zero-allocation LINQ implementation, instead of the default LINQ.
+##### To further reduce memory allocations, DispatchR uses **zLinq**, a zero-allocation LINQ implementation, instead of the default LINQ.
 This means even in heavy pipelines and high-frequency requests, memory remains under control.
-<br><br>
-💭 Of course, our goal is to stay dependency-free — but for now, I think it's totally fine to rely on this as a starting point!
+> Of course, our goal is to stay dependency-free — but for now, I think it's totally fine to rely on this as a starting point!
----

 ## 🪴 How to use?
 It's simple!
 Just use the following code: